What is a trailing stop order? Smart risk control 2025

 5. Common strategies using trailing stops

 Trailing stop orders are versatile tools that can be adapted to various trading strategies.
 Understanding how to apply them effectively can improve trade management and outcomes.
-This section introduces some of the most popular strategies that use trailing stops, focusing on trend-following, volatility-based approaches, and a practical MOFU example.
+Below are some of the most popular strategies that use trailing stops, providing practical guidance for traders in Forex and other markets.

 5.1.
 Trend-following strategy

-The trend-following strategy is one of the most common uses of trailing stops.
-Traders identify an ongoing price trend and enter positions aligned with that trend, using trailing stops to lock in profits as the trend progresses.
+The trend-following strategy is one of the most common ways to use trailing stops.
+Traders identify ongoing price trends and enter positions aligned with that trend, using trailing stops to lock in profits as the trend progresses.

-- In a downtrend, sell trailing stop orders are used to protect short positions, moving down as price decreases.
+• Downtrend: Sell trailing stop orders are used to protect short positions, moving down as the price decreases.

-This strategy helps traders maximize gains by letting profits run and minimize losses when the trend reverses.
+This strategy maximizes gains by letting profits run while minimizing losses when the trend reverses.

 5.2.
 Volatility-based strategy

-This approach adapts the trailing stop distance based on market volatility.
-Instead of using a fixed number of pips or percentage, the trailing stop adjusts dynamically according to current price fluctuations.
+This approach adjusts the trailing stop distance based on market volatility.
+Instead of using a fixed number of pips or percentage, the trailing stop adapts dynamically according to price fluctuations.

-- When volatility is high, the trailing stop distance widens to avoid being stopped out by normal price swings.
+• High volatility: Trailing stop distance widens to avoid being stopped out by normal swings.

-Using indicators like Average True Range (ATR) can help set appropriate trailing distances, making this method effective in managing risk in fast-moving or choppy markets.
+Indicators like the Average True Range (ATR) can help set appropriate trailing distances, making this method effective for fast-moving or choppy markets.

 6. Risks and limitations of trailing stops